 Joni Newman’s new book, Fusion Food in the Vegan Kitchen, pulls together wonderful combinations of at least two cultures in each recipe.
-It was supposed to snow here today and it’s a little dreary and this chili will definitely brighten my evening!
-Be sure to scroll to the bottom of the post to enter to win your own copy.
+It was supposed to snow here today and it’s a little dreary and this Indian Spiced Chili will definitely brighten my evening!

 Jackfruit is a wonderful vegan addition because once cooked it turns into something that looks like shredded meat making it a natural substitute in chili or bbq.
 The jackfruit used is in fact young brined jackfruit that you can buy in cans at an Asian market.
 You do not want to use the sweet jackfruit – it’s not the same thing.
 You should know that jackfruit is not what adds spice to this chili, by itself it is very mild.

 Joni’s Indian-Spiced Pumpkin and Jackfruit Chili adds in the delicious jackfruit and pairs it with Indian spices like garam masala, coriander, turmeric.
 Don’t worry it still has some of the same great flavors you expect from a traditional chili such as chili powder, cumin.
 She also spices it up with red chilies and fresh jalapeño making it the perfect recipe to add some fire into your winter.

 Let me know if you like this recipe as much as I do.
 Many thanks to Joni and Fair Winds Press for letting me put the recipe on Healthy Slow Cooking!

 Serves: 4 servings